Azure/azure-powershell/src/StorageSync/StorageSync/help/Get-AzStorageSyncServerEndpoint.md

 # Get-AzStorageSyncServerEndpoint

 ## SYNOPSIS
-This command will use to get server endpoint.
+This command lists all server endpoints within a given sync group.

 ## SYNTAX